Goro Nickel Project, South Pacific Island of New Caledonia, New Caledonia

-Goro was acquired by Brazillian iron ore and nickel giant CVRD after the success last year of its friendly $19bn takeover bid for Inco.
+Goro was acquired by Brazilian iron ore and nickel giant CVRD in 2007 after its friendly $19bn takeover bid for Inco.

-Vale Inco holds a 69% interest in the Goro project.
-Through a jointly owned company called Sumic Nickel Netherlands, Japan's Sumitomo Metal Mining Co.
-Ltd. and Mitsui Co.
-Ltd. own 21%.
+Vale (formerly Vale Inco) holds a 69% interest in the Goro project.
+Through a jointly owned company called Sumic Nickel Netherlands, Japan's Sumitomo Metal Mining and Mitsui own 21%.

 The remaining 10% is held by the three provinces of New Caledonia.

-The estimated total cost of development was recently revised up to $4.3bn, from $3.2bn, in part to satisfy environmental concerns.
-As of late February 2008, the company said that construction was around 70% complete.
+The estimated total cost of development was revised up to $4.3bn, from $3.2bn, in part to satisfy environmental concerns.
 Exploration of the site was first carried out in 1969.

 The project was re-scheduled in January 2010, with production expected to start by April.
 It was, however, delayed yet again after a problem occurred with an autoclave used in high-pressure acid leaching.
 The project has been extended three times within a year due to poor demand for nickel, environmental opposition and mounting costs.
-The project is nearly $2bn over budget and two years behind schedule.
-No timelines for commissioning have been set and full production is not expected before 2013.
+The project was nearly $2bn over budget and two years behind schedule.

 Geology and reserves